martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops.md

 ### Automating

 With this structure you could automate actions over multiple repositories.
+In the code below I wrote an example of automating script for changing the Nuget.config file in every repository.
+If your packages have the same layout changes can be done easier and faster.
+Also, please check out my article about the binary replacement tool.

 ```cmd
 git checkout main